bradhe/go_protoc_example/README.md

-# Up and running with Go, Protocol Buffers, and RPC
+# RPC in Go with Protocol Buffers

 This is an example project that shows how to set up and use protocol buffers and RPC with Go.